-Think about where children spend their time: at home, at a sitter's and/or at preschool or a child care center.
+Think about where children spend their time: at home, at a sitter's and/or at a child care center or family day care.

-The environment
+The Environment

 Look closely at where children spend most of their time.
 What do the rooms look like?
 How crowded are the rooms?
 Does the space feel cluttered or open?
 What sounds do you hear?
 What outside noises do you hear?
 What can you smell?